By Kathy Pang on August 3, 2012

 By Breeonne Baxter on July 18, 2012

-Each year, the President’s Office and Human Resources welcome UBC staff to the new academic year with the Welcome Back Staff BBQ (Vancouver).
-Held in September and produced by Ceremonies & Events, the event is a wonderful opportunity to enjoy a complimentary lunch, live entertainment, information booths, and the camaraderie of your UBC staff colleagues.
+Each year, the President’s Office and Human Resources welcome UBC staff to the new academic year with the Welcome Back Staff BBQ (Vancouver campus).
+Held in September and produced by Ceremonies & Events, the event is a wonderful opportunity to enjoy a complementary lunch, live entertainment, information booths, and the camaraderie of your UBC staff colleagues.